Railroad Accidents Result In Catastrophic Injuries And Death

 Railroad companies have a responsibility to inspect and maintain all crossings and right-of-ways for safety.
 Even so, the Federal Railroad Administration (FRA) reported that there were 2,225 train accidents and 1,842 incidents at public railroad crossings in 2006.
 Railroad crossings and track-related incidents are some of the principal causes of non-employee railroad injury and death.

-If you or a loved one have been seriously injured in a railroad accident, contact the Lake Charles railroad accident lawyers of the Townsley Law Firm for a free initial consultation by calling toll free 800-216-6808 or by submitting the form on this page.
+If you or a loved one have been seriously injured in a railroad accident, contact the Lake Charles motor vehicle wreck lawyers of the Townsley Law Firm for a free initial consultation by calling toll free 800-216-6808 or by submitting the form on this page.

 Types Of Railroad Accidents